openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### artOrientation

 `artOrientation` is a Switch channel, it reports the current orientation of the TV, OFF for Landscape, and ON for Portrait.
 This channel is polled.
-If you send an ON or OFF command to this channel, then the binding will send a long (4s) press of the key defined in the configuration for orientationKey.
+If you send an ON or OFF command to this channel, then the binding will send a long (4s) press of the key defined in the configuration for orientationKey.<br>
 For 2023- TV's `orientationKey` should be KEY_MULTI_VIEW (default), for 2024+ TV's this should be KEY_HOME.

 ```java